expectedparrot/edsl/docs/starter_tutorial.rst

     results.to_pandas()

-Call the `columns` method to see a list of all components of results, and then `select` and `print` display them:
+The `columns` method will display a list of all the components of your results, which you can then `select` and `print` to show them:

 .. code-block:: python